How Stress impacts Sleep

 - Encourage team members to share stories of achievement in company newsletters or facebook sites

-- Provide opportunites outside of work hours for employees to achieve something
+- Provide opportunities outside of work hours for employees to achieve something

-- Safe & Healthy are now recruiting in Sth East QLD for the Get Back to Life program, summiting Mt Warning in September and sharing these stories with fellow colleague
+- Safe & Healthy are now recruiting in Sth East QLD for the Get Back to Life program, summiting Mt Warning, finding a plane wreck from 1977 and swimming with sharks, then sharing these stories with fellow colleagues

 Almost 40% of adult Australians suffer from some form of inadequate sleep.
 This leads to a recent report The typical Australian worker takes 6 days sick leave per year, a sleepy Australian worker takes 12 (Asleep on the job report, 2017)